jghauser/papis.nvim/README.md

 *Papis version*: papis.nvim is meant to be used in conjunction with papis and won't run if it doesn't find the `papis` executable.
 Note that for the note creation feature to work, it is currently required to use the git version (with commit `d11ff9913f8b32b9ed898f0487e730d15bd02b0a`).

-*Neovim version*: papis.nvim has only been tested with neovim nightly, but should also work with the latest stable version.
+*Neovim version*: papis.nvim is being tested on the latest stable version.

 *Operating system*: papis.nvim has only been tested on Linux -- but will hopefully also work on other operating systems (if you run into problems, please open an issue).